hai-vr/combo-gesture-expressions-av3/writedefaults.md

 There is an unknown:

 - According to the VRChat documentation, the mask of the first layer of the FX Playable Layer will be replaced at runtime.
-This means I do not know what is the expected behavior of the animator if the base layer has a strange configuration of Write Defaults OFF. (source: Haï)
+This means I do not know what is the expected behavior of the animator if the base layer has a strange configuration of Write Defaults OFF.

 There are additional precautions that need to be taken for Write Defaults OFF to function properly, but it is outside of the scope of *ComboGestureExpressions*: